louness/awesome-n8n-templates/README.md

 - AI Agent to chat with you Search Console Data, using OpenAI and Postgres
 - AI Social Media Caption Creator creates social media post captions in Airtable
 - AI-Generated Summary Block for WordPress Posts
-- AI Automated HR Workflow for CV Analysis and Candidate Evaluation

 ### **WhatsApp**